USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

     - Repair_and_Maintenance_Curve_Inputs.csv which provides inputs used in estimating emission repair costs.
     - UsefulLife_Inputs.csv which provides useful life miles and ages under each alternative.
     - Warranty_Inputs.csv which provides warranty miles and ages under each alternative.
+    - gdp_deflators.xlsx which provides the GDP price deflators to use (based on BEA's Table 1.1.4)

 The list of optional input files contained in the "inputs" folder is:
     - DirectCostInputs_bySourcetype.csv which provides the direct technology costs for zero/low gram technologies by MOVES sourcetype.
 Note that this feature is not tested and may not work well.